Frequently asked questions

 -

-When does my study permit expire when I am inside Canada?
+When does my study permit expire?

-- 90 days after the day you complete your studies.
+- 90 days after the day you complete your studies,

 -